Actipro/WinForms-Controls/Documentation/topics/docking/programmatic-docking.md

 ## Creating a Document Window

 The [DocumentWindow](xref:@ActiproUIRoot.Controls.Docking.DocumentWindow) class has several constructors available.
-However the parameterless constructor is reserved for internal code and should never be called.
+However, the parameterless constructor is reserved for internal code and should never be called.

 This code demonstrates how to create a document window in code: